rdkcentral/firebolt-apis/requirements/specifications/lifecycle/presentation.md

 screen, for example when an app will be initialized or woken from sleep before activation.

-Proposal:

 If an app has the `xrn:firebolt:capability:presentation:loading-screen` capability and the platform chooses to utilize the app's loading screen, the app **MAY** be made visible any time from the beginning of activate() transition and **MUST** be made visible no later than the end.

+When the app is made visbile, the platform **MUST** update the display state to one of:

+- `fullscreen`
+- `scaled`
+- `thumbnail`
+- `offscreen`

 If an app does not have the `xrn:firebolt:capability:presentation:loading-screen` capability or the platform decides not to use the app's loading screen, the app **MUST** be made visible at the end of the activate() transition.

+It is up to each platform to determine when a loading screen is useful.

-### 5.1.
+### 6.1.
 Platform-provided Loading Screen

 If an app provides the `xrn:firebolt:capability:presentation:loading-screen` capability, then the platform **MAY** use the app-provided loading screen, in